cmm2209/personal-website/content/publication/mutch-2020-b/index.md

 ---
-title: Mathematical approaches to defining the semitone in antiquity
+title: Mathematical Approaches to Defining the Semitone in Antiquity
 authors:
 - Caleb Mutch
 date: '2020-04-01'